Skip to Main Content

 Bascule Bar and the Whisky Question

 Cape Town has a more serious whisky culture than most international visitors anticipate.
 The city's position as a transit and trading point has historically given it access to global spirits at competitive prices, and a collector culture developed alongside that access.
 Bascule Bar holds one of Cape Town's most distinguished whisky collections, occupying a wood-panelled, maritime-inspired space that was recently renovated.
 The bar functions as a sunset-viewing point with harbour perspectives, which means it operates simultaneously as a drinks destination and an architectural experience.
-For guests comparing options, this is a different category from the garden cocktail bar at 21 Nettleton or the more boutique bar programs at properties like Camissa House , the scale and specialisation of the whisky list push it into a peer set that includes dedicated spirits bars rather than hotel bars alone.
+For guests comparing options, this is a different category from the garden cocktail bar at 21 Nettleton or the more boutique bar programs at properties like Camissa House, the scale and specialisation of the whisky list push it into a comparable set that includes dedicated spirits bars rather than hotel bars alone.

 The V&A; Waterfront as Context

 The V&A; Waterfront is Cape Town's most commercially dense hospitality zone, which cuts both ways.
 On the positive side, the density means dozens of restaurants, galleries, the Two Oceans Aquarium, and the V&A;'s retail circuit are accessible on foot.
 The working harbour is not a reconstructed heritage attraction but an active operational port, which gives the waterfront a credibility that sanitised marina developments often lack.
-The limitation is that the zone is heavily touristic, and during peak season , December through February in the Southern Hemisphere summer , the promenades are at capacity and the associated noise and foot traffic are significant.
+The limitation is that the zone is heavily touristic, and during peak season, December through February in the Southern Hemisphere summer, the promenades are at capacity and the associated noise and foot traffic are significant.
 Cape Grace's private quay positioning creates some distance from the densest pedestrian corridors, but the hotel sits within, not separate from, the waterfront ecosystem.

 For travellers planning a wider South African itinerary, Cape Grace connects logically to wine-country stays at properties like Clouds Estate in Stellenbosch or Akademie Street Boutique Hotel in Franschhoek, and further afield to safari options including Singita in Kruger National Park or andBeyond Kirkman's Kamp in Skukuza.
 Cape Town International Airport is approximately 20km from the waterfront, and the hotel's chauffeured transfer radius of 10km covers most city-centre destinations including the De Waterkant neighbourhood and the Cape Malay Quarter of the Bo-Kaap.